A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V of the Case Study

 \subsection{Formal Verification}

 We chose \prism{}, a probabilistic symbolic model checker~\citep{kwiatkowska11prism}, for the formal verification component.
 In \prism{}, probabilistic systems can be modelled as discrete- and continuous-time Markov chains, Markov decision processes and Probabilistic Timed Automata (PTA).
 In \prism{} models, transitions between states can be annotated with probabilities.
 The models consist of a set of modules, each representing a different process within the system being modelled.
 Modules are executed concurrently.
 Each module consists of a number of variables along with transition rules for updating those variables according to preconditions.
 Communication between modules is made possible by reading globally-accessible variables and by synchronisations between transitions in different modules.
-Execution of a \prism{} model starts from an initial state (of which there can be many), and advances by application of transitions whose preconditions have been satisfied.
+Execution of a \prism{} model starts from an initial state (of which there can be many) and advances by application of transitions whose preconditions have been satisfied.
 These transitions then update the state of the model.
 This continues until a fixed point is reached when it is no longer possible to update the state~\citep{prism-manual}.

-Properties to verify can be expressed in a probabilistic logic such as probabilistic CTL (PCTL).
-Rather than outputting a Boolean value, \prism{} can be used to output a probability that a given property holds for some sequence of states, or \emph{path}, through a model~\citep{prism-manual}.

-\prism{} has been used to model and verify a range of probabilistic systems such as security protocols~\citep{Duflot2013}, biological systems~\citep{Konur2015}, robots and multi-robot systems have been modelled and verified~\citep{Konur2012,Llarena2012}.
+Properties to verify can be expressed in a probabilistic logic such as probabilistic computation tree logic (\pctlstar{})~\citep{baier08principles}.
+Rather than outputting a Boolean value, \prism{} can be used to output a probability that a given property holds for some sequence of states, or \emph{path}, through a model~\citep{prism-manual}. \prism{} has been used to model and verify a range of probabilistic systems such as security protocols~\citep{Duflot2013}, biological systems~\citep{Konur2015}, robots and multi-robot systems~\citep{Konur2012,Llarena2012}.